rajeshmajumdar/bit/README.md

 - [ ] Handle when executed for the first time.

 ### Contribution
 Feel free to submit a PR.
-The project itself is very simple, currently all the git actions are handled in 'git.rs' and other utilities are handled in `helpers.rs`.
+The project itself is very simple, currently all the git actions are handled in `git.rs` and other utilities are handled in `helpers.rs`.